Top 10 Climbing Destinations in the U.S.

 10. Red Rock, NV

-A great sandstone mecca, Red Rock has a variety of long multi-pitch trad climbs as well as short sport climbs.
-It gets brutally hot in the summer, and cold/windy in the winter, but for half of the year the weather is pleasant.
-Red Rock has exploded in popularity in recent years, so expect long waits at the base of any classic climbs.
-Despite the crowds, Red Rock is still a world-class climbing destination, especially if you like desert climbing.
+A great sandstone mecca, Red Rock has a variety of long multi-pitch trad climbs and short sport climbs.
+It gets brutally hot in the summer and cold/windy in the winter, but the weather is pleasant for half of the year.
+Red Rock has exploded in popularity recently, so expect long waits at the base of classic climbs.
+Despite the crowds, Red Rock is still a world-class destination, especially if you like desert climbing.

 Spotted!

-We hope that you consider traveling to a few of the locations that we’ve listed as our “Top 10 Climbing Destinations”.
-But remember, these locations only scratch the surface of what the U.S. has to offer.
-There are plenty of great climbing crags that are hidden gems, little known to outsiders, for you to hunt down and find across the country.
-Plus, there are plenty of unclimbed crags and multi-pitch routes, waiting for a climber like you to discover them.
+We hope you consider traveling to a few of the locations we’ve listed as our “Top 10 Climbing Destinations”.
+But remember, these locations only scratch what the U.S. has to offer.
+Plenty of great climbing crags are hidden gems, little known to outsiders, for you to hunt down and find across the country.
+There are plenty of unclimbed crags and multi-pitch routes waiting for a climber like you to discover them.